Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Precision.** The weapon uses the Precision skill and relies on the Agility Attribute.

 **Reload.** After attacking with the weapon once, you must take the Reload Action to reload it before attacking again, and you must have ammunition for it.
+You must have a free hand to do so.

 **Two-Handed.** The weapon requires two unoccupied hands to wield.